wombleton/gitlaw-nz/acts/D/Dairy Industry Restructuring Act 2001.md

     (2) New co-op must ensure that at all times the chair and a majority of the members (including the chair) are independent.

-    (3) If, without reasonable excuse, new co-op contravenes subsection (2), it commits an offence and is liable on summary conviction to a fine not exceeding $200,000 and a fine of $10,000 for each day that the offence continues.
+    (3) If, without reasonable excuse, new co-op contravenes subsection (2), it commits an offence and is liable on conviction to a fine not exceeding $200,000 and a fine of $10,000 for each day that the offence continues.

-    Section 150E: inserted, on 27 July 2012, by [section 14][412] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).
+    Section 150E: inserted, on 27 July 2012, by [section 14][413] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).

+    Section 150E(3): amended, on 4 October 2013, by [regulation 3(1)][373] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 #### Milk price manual

-*   Heading: inserted, on 27 July 2012, by [section 14][412] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).
+*   Heading: inserted, on 27 July 2012, by [section 14][413] of the Dairy Industry Restructuring Amendment Act 2012 (2012 No 51).

 ##### 150F New co-op must maintain milk price manual